featuring Dr. Steven M. Nolt and Ms. Amy Strauss

 Hey, she wrote the book on this lasting Pennsylvania delicacy that you’ve got to smell to believe: Pennsylvania Scrapple: A Delectable History

 This is a separate ticketed event through Eventbrite and limited to 20 participants.
-Members $10.00; General Admission $20.00
+Members and each guest $10.00; General Admission $20.00

 Amy Strauss is a food writer living in Philadelphia and has been published in Philly Beer Scene, Edible Philly, The Spirit News, Main Line Today, Southwest Airlines, OpenTable, BlackBook, Philadelphia City Paper and Drink Philly.